Ricardokevins/Ricardokevins.github.io/_pages/about.md

 - Reviewer for EMNLP,EACL

 # Competition and Reward
-- Top1% Global AI Innovation Contest (track3) held by Ali TIANCHI
+- Rank Top1% in Global AI Innovation Contest (track3) held by Ali TIANCHI